+a.
+Pump station designs shall include a design report that includes the following items:

+- full service area size

+- calculation of peak flows for the existing development and the full service area

+- pump sizing and design criteria such as pump type/capacity/HP/number

+- overflow location

+- control elevations and equipment

+- wet well sizing

+- alarm type

+- transfer switch type

+- force main size

+- hydrogen sulfide control

+- discharge manhole protection

-- a.
-Pump station designs shall include a design report that includes the following items at a minimum: full service area size, calculation of peak flows for the existing development and the for the full service area, pump sizing and design criteria such as pump type/capacity/HP/number, overflow location, control elevations and equipment, wet well sizing, alarm type, transfer switch type, force main size, hydrogen sulfide control, discharge manhole protection, downstream capacity analysis. - b.
-In general pump station shall be designed to meet peak design flows with full pumping redundancy, and the wet wells shall have a minimum of four (4) hours storage above the alarm elevation.
+- downstream capacity analysis

+- b.
+In general pump station shall be designed to meet peak design flows with full pumping redundancy.
+The wet wells shall have a minimum of four (4) hours storage above the alarm elevation.

 - c.
+Features that are required in a pump station design include:

+- pumps (a minimum of two)

+- wet well

+- valves

+- valve vault

+- associated piping

+- level control

+- electrical

+- control panel and weatherproof enclosure

+- instrumentation

+- pressure gauges

+- alarms

+- telemetry

+- access road

+- parking

+- fencing

+- landscaping

+- potable water supply

+- lighting

+- power outlets

+- standby power

-Features that are required in a pump station design include: pumps (a minimum of two), wet well, valves, valve vault, associated piping, level control, electrical, control panel and weatherproof enclosure, instrumentation, pressure gages, alarms, telemetry, access road, parking, fencing, landscaping, potable water supply, lighting, power outlets, and standby power. - d.
-The following features may be required on a case by case basis: odor control, downstream discharge point hydrogen sulfide, air relief valves on the force main. - e.
-Standby power with an automatic transfer switch will be required and approved by the City Administrator or designee. - f.
-Additional requirements include an operation and maintenance manual, a minimum of two hours of training, and spare parts for parts such as gaskets, bearings and mechanical seals. - g.
-Pump stations shall utilize submersible pumping systems unless approved by the City Administrator or designee.
+- d.
+The following features may be required on a case by case basis: odor control, downstream discharge point for hydrogen sulfide, and air relief valves on the force main.

+- e.
+Standby power with an automatic transfer switch will be required for all new lift stations.
+Standby power with an automatic transfer switch shall be approved by the City Administrator or designee.

+- f.
+Additional requirements include an operation and maintenance manual, a minimum of two hours of training, and spare parts (gaskets, bearings, and mechanical seals).

+- g.
+Pump stations shall utilize submersible pumping systems unless an alternative is approved by the City Administrator or designee.